JDM95aus/OpenSourceTerraCore/P_O_S_T_FoodSynthesizer.md

 - No cracks of any size
 - Weld reinforcement: 1-3mm

-LEAK TEST: Zero bubbles at 0.5 PSI for 5 minutes
+*LEAK TEST: Zero bubbles at 0.5+ PSI for 5 minutes*

 B. COPPER TO STEEL (Brazing)